 About the food – we shared a small breakfast plate between the two of us.
 It was excellent and made with much care by one of the sisters.

 By the way, we had read about a certain Zahir cafe @ 89 İcadiye Caddesi which has good reviews online and is housed in an Ottoman House with terraces on the third floor looking out to the street or the garden in the back.
 After looking up photos of the exterior of the building, we managed to find the building and the cafe, albeit under a new name “Hayat Kahvesi”.
 It seems like the cafe has changed ownership.
-The breakfast was prepared with mediocre ingredients and disappointing.
-The breakfast crepe served with french fries reminded us of a fast-food kebab joint!
+The breakfast was a letdown and was prepared with mediocre ingredients; the crepe served with french fries reminded us of greasy kebabs at fast-food stalls!

 Walk it off